10 Must-See Attractions in Los Angeles for Movie Lovers

-Doing some research to map out the locations that matter most to you will make it easiest to build a full day around your sightseeing tour without spending the entire day in the car.
+Doing some research to map out the locations that matter most to you will make it easier to build a full day around your sightseeing tour without having to spend the entire day in traffic.
 Some parts of town are more worth visiting for a coffee or meal than others, so try to schedule your tour around important breaks.

 Hollywood Studio Tours

-Universal Studios is an obvious go-to attraction for both theme park enthusiasts and movie fanatics.
-There’s a lot of structured fun to be had at Universal Studios, including the Wizarding World of Harry Potter to the actual studio lot tour — which has been converted into a theme park ride.
+Universal Studios is an obvious go-to attraction for both theme-park enthusiasts and movie fanatics.
+There’s a lot of structured fun to be had at Universal Studios, including the Wizarding World of Harry Potter and a studio lot tour — which nowadays has been converted into a theme-park ride.
 Movie fans who want a more low-key, authentic experience may prefer a lot tour with Paramount Studios.
 Compared to the highly produced and busy Universal Studios lot tour, the Paramount tour is an intimate look into cinematic history.

-Other famous studios don’t offer tours, but very dedicated movie tourists may want to stop for a picture outside the gates.
-The Jim Henson Company lot, which was once known as the Charlie Chaplin Studios after its famous founder, has a beautiful outside gate that features a statue of Kermit doffing his hat to visitors.
+Other famous studios don’t offer tours, but very dedicated tourists may want to stop for a picture outside the gates.
+The Jim Henson Company lot, which was once known as the Charlie Chaplin Studios after its famous founder, has a beautiful outside gate that features a statue of Kermit the Frog doffing his hat to visitors.

 Where to Stay in LA

 West Hollywood, also known as WeHo, is a great choice for to its prominent location and fun atmosphere.
 The Hollywood neighborhood may also offer some fun vacation rental opportunities, though parts of this area can be a bit sketchy.
 Both WeHo and Hollywood offer easy access to sights, but if you want to get out to see more of LA, you’ll probably want to rent a car.